Does your lawn have little pound (or dollar) size spots of pale or bleached grass in it?

-Spiking your lawn will improve drainage by creating tiny holes which allow water, are and nutrients into the soil.
+Spiking your lawn will improve drainage by creating tiny holes that allow water, are and nutrients into the soil.

 Hollow tining removes cores of turf which creates spaces for compacted soil particles to relax into.
 This not only improves drainage and the penetration of air and nutrients, but it also softens the ground enough so the grass’ roots can develop and grow deeper.